Mama’s Natural Journey

 Turmeric

-For best results, pair turmeric with a pinch of black pepper to improve absorption.
-Use it in golden milk, soups, or stews, or take it as a supplement.
+For best results, pair turmeric with a pinch of black pepper to improve curcumin absorption.
+Enjoy it in golden milk, herbal tea, soups, or stews, or take it as a supplement.
+With regular use, turmeric becomes a warming ally for winter health and balance.

 Cinnamon